 Snazzy Book Accessories

-Library Book Bag - These bags from Out of Print will inspire your kids to fill them up with books at the library. !
-I really need someone to get me this Oz bag.
-But oh, um, the Alice in Wonderland bag is awesome too.
-Other books available, too!
+Library Book Bag - These bags from Out of Print will inspire your kids to fill them up with books at the library !
+The Nancy Drew bag is awesome, too.
+Other books and designs available!

 Book Box Sets!!!
 Nothing inspires reading more than a compelling narrative that takes kids on a multi-volume adventure.
-My favorite choices include:
+Check out these lists of our favorite box sets to give as gifts:

 Literacy Calendars

 Joke Calendar.
-Who doesn't like jokes?
-This is a fantastic gift for reluctant readers who will love running to the calendar each morning to read a joke to tell their parents or friends at school!
+Who doesn't like to tell or hear a good joke?
+Kids love to tell their grown-ups a joke they can laugh at.
+This is a fantastic gift for reluctant readers who will have fun running to the calendar each morning to read a joke to tell their parents or friends at school!
 A great way to encourage reading and family fun!

 Word A Day Calendar.
 Encourage your kids to learn new vocabulary!
 Just remember that kids learn best when they hear new words in context so be sure to use the new word each day in a sentence as many times as possible!